 Niigata Prefecture is located in the central region of Honshu to the north of Tokyo and has a 250km long coastline facing the Sea of Japan.
 Convenient transportation links make Niigata very easy to get to from Tokyo and other surrounding regions.
 Most of the larger ski and snowboard resorts in Niigata Prefecture are concentrated in the southern regions around Yuzawa town, Minamiuonuma city and Myoko city.

-A local bus service is available from Myoko Kogen Station.
-The bus or taxi journey from the station to Akakura Kanko Resort takes about 10 minutes.
+A bus or taxi journey from the Myoko Kogen Station to Akakura Kanko Resort takes about 10 minutes.

 4.4km from the Myoko Kogen IC on the Joshinetsu Expressway